-Physicians are not required to take the physiology or pathophysiology courses (BPH 208 & BPH 210).
+BPH 208 and BPH 210 (Human Physiology and Pathophysiology): PhD students only.
+Physicians are not required to take the physiology or pathophysiology courses.
 Such students should consult with their advisor at the start of their program and notify the Assistant Director of Graduate Studies.
-Other students with prior relevant coursework completed in these areas may petition to waive this requirement.
+Other students who have completed either a full year undergraduate course or semester long graduate course in a relevant subject may be eligible to waiver